 Sometimes problems with the teeth or jaws can be due to external factors such as excessive thumb sucking, losing teeth too early, or unforeseen accidents.

 But more often than not, these problems are hereditary.
-So, if your family has a history of needing braces, it might be inevitable for your child.
+If your family has a history of needing braces, it might be inevitable for your child.

 The First Visit